BW1606/Tracers/README.md

   - Supports increasing tracer density in regions where `|Ye - 0.5|` is significant.

 - **Tracer Integration**
-  - Integrates tracers through the FLASH velocity field using shared-memory interpolators.
+  - Integrates tracers through the FLASH velocity field interpolating both in space between cells and in time between snapshots.
   - Supports forward and backward time integration with boundary checks and event termination (OOB, NSE).
   - Parallelized with Python multiprocessing.

+- **Flexible File Read-in**
+  - easy to modify to the output of other simulation codes
+  - stores Snapshots in *python.multiprocessing.shared_memory* to allow for huge simulation output files (i.e. when generalizing to 3D simulations)

 - **Output Handling**
   - Writes tracer positions and thermodynamic histories to text files.